jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/nodeAndPackages/nodeAndExpress/nodeAndExpress.md

 At this point we're now able to begin setting up our first project, which actually doesn't require all that much.

+Now the first thing we'd want to do is tell express where to locate our <a href="/node-and-packages/static-files-in-express">static files</a> (files sent to the client - unmodified).

 ```javascript
 app.METHOD(PATH, HANDLER)
 ```